chelsy25/Data-Analytics-Portfolio/README.md

-Welcome to my data analytics portfolio repository, where I showcase three distinct projects aimed at extracting actionable insights from data.
+**Welcome to my data analytics portfolio repository**, where I showcase three distinct projects aimed at extracting actionable insights from data.
 Each project utilizes different tools and techniques to analyze datasets, visualize trends, and uncover valuable insights.

-Projects:
+**Projects:**

 **Excel Analytics Project:**